You are here

 Where there are barriers to a person being able to provide original documents or certified copies to support a claim, a delegate may decide that uncertified copies can be submitted.
 This is consistent with the department's corporate plan which states that we assess the risk of non-compliance and differentiate our response by taking individual circumstances into account.
 The delegate must be reasonably satisfied that, on the balance of probabilities, the copies are true copies of an original, that they have not been altered, and that they accurately reflect a pensioner's circumstances.

-Investigation and processing of disability pension, increase in disability pension, war widow's/widower's or orphan's pension claims can take up to three months or longer.
+Investigation and processing of Disability Compensation Payment, increase in Disability Compensation Payment, war widow(er)'s or orphan's pension claims can take up to three months or longer.
 This time is required to:

 - get service documents from the Department of Defence if it is a first time claim,